 If you don’t track everything, that could be the difference between being in a calorie deficit or gaining weight in a calorie surplus.

-Some items that are common to overlook and not track are:
+Some items that are common to overlook when tracking your macros for weight loss are:

 - Oils used for cooking